jmonlong/manu-vggafannot/manuscript.md

 This included genes, segmental duplications, tandem repeats and repeats annotations.
 `vg annotate` can annotate ~4M gene annotations in ~16 mins, and ~5.5M repeats from RepeatMasker in ~9 mins on a single-threaded machine.
 Finally, these rich annotations can then be quickly queried with `vg` and visualized using existing tools like the sequenceTubeMap or Bandage.

+We also matched and annotated ?? variants from the GWAS catalog(REF??) and ?? variants expression QTLs from the GTEx catalog(REF??).
+On average, ??% variants were found in the HPRC pangenome.
+The variants files in GAF take only ??Gb of space and can be queried fast for visualization in the sequenceTubeMap or Bandage.
+This annotation is showcased in example ?? described in more detail below (see *Example??* section).
+Of note, it is also straightforward to convert genotypes for variants from the pangenome to annotated paths.
+This could be the case when the pangenome is used as the backbone of the genotyping of new samples, for example with Pangenie or *vg call*.
+To illustrate this use case, we genotyped HG002 using short Illumina reads aligned on the draft human pangenome with vg giraffe and vg call.
+The predicted genotypes were converted to GAF and indexed.
+They could be visualized using the sequenceTubeMap, for example, along with the aligned reads.
+This type of annotation can help a developer explore variant calls and aligned reads.
+A example is shown in figure ?? and described in more details below.
+On the traditional reference genome, the equivalent would be to load both reads and variants in IGV(@igv).

 ### Coverage of ?? functional datasets from ENCODE